underlay/styx/DOCS.md

 A triple key starts with one of `a`, `b`, or `c`, and their values are a protobuf-encoded list of Source structs containing the CID of the source message, and the integer index of a particular quad in the dataset.

-... more documentation to come...
+_... more documentation to come ..._

 ---